-No more chemicals!
+No more unneccesary chemicals!

 Been doing a lot of reading about the chemicals in our daily body and household products, decided to purge the toxic chemicals throughout the house.
 Here are my new recipes: